mustkhan/Hand-Gesture-Recognition-Research-UTMIST/README.md

 Currently we are developing the components needed for the final system in a modular fashion and will be integrating these parts by Feb-March of 2021.
 We aim to submit our insight and work at a conference!

+## Preliminary Results

+Model architecture can be found in `model.py` file in repo.
+The current model was training for 20 epochs on a GPU and has a best training accuracy of 92.53% and best validation accuracy of 81.46%.
+The graph shown is of the loss function and the demo shown depicts the 9 gesture classes the model trained upon working.
+Currently, the FPS averages 24 FPS on a GPU but needs improvement for CPU usage.
+In order to accomodate CPUs, a lighter gesture detection model is currently being worked upon and trained.

 ## Steps To Use:

 1. Download best weights: https://drive.google.com/drive/folders/1t4JcH-Y5rIvTWbKiEQ-x2_5NsUg8mP_L?usp=sharing and copy the absolute path of where you placed this.